newjersey/navigator.business.nj.gov/content/src/fundings/small-business-fund.md

 The Small Business Fund provides access to financing to credit-worthy small, minority-owned, and women-owned businesses and nonprofits in New Jersey.

 ---

 ### Eligibility

-* Small businesses in operation for at least 1 full year and not-for-profits in operation for at least 3 full years
+- Small businesses in operation for at least 1 full year and not-for-profits in operation for at least 3 full years
-* The business or nonprofit must not have more than $3M in total revenue
+- The business or nonprofit must not have more than $3M in total revenue

->**Benefits**
+> **Benefits**
+>
->* Financing up to $500,000
+> - Financing up to $500,000